Aquanty/rtd-hgs/docs/source/index.rst

 If you prefer to use scientific notation, you can choose it using the
 instruction:

-Time output scientific format
+.5inTime output scientific format

 The other option is to use the Fortran G format descriptor (i.e. general format) in which a mix of fixed and scientific format is used depending on the magnitude of the output.
 If you prefer this notation, you can choose it using the instruction:

-Time output general format
+.5inTime output general format

 | Since these instructions can be used in the ``debug.control`` file
   (see Appendix :ref:
 | ), it might sometimes be useful to switch back to fixed format.
 To do
   so, use the instruction:

-Time output fixed format
+.5inTime output fixed format

 Similarly, mass balance output can be controlled by the instructions:

-Mass balance output scientific format
+| .5inMass balance output scientific format
-Mass balance output general format
+| .5inMass balance output general format
-Mass balance output fixed format
+| .5inMass balance output fixed format

 For simulations with a large number of output times, the default 4-digit output time number may not be able to index all output times.
 In that